AwsGeek/lightsail-containers-nginx/README.md

    ```
    This command builds a container using the Dockerfile in the current directory and tags the container ```nginx-container```.

-2. Once the container build is done, test the Nginx proxy and Flask application locally by running the container:
+2. After the container build is done, test the Nginx proxy and Flask application locally by running the container:
    ```
    docker-compose up --build
    ```